Helping people is at the heart of what we do! We provide government funded programs to assist CALD (Culturally and Linguistically Diverse) people.

 Please visit us on Facebook at: https://www.facebook.com/technicolourfestival/

-To celebrate the true spirit and meaning of Christmas at our DiverCiti Centre in Newmarket.
-The Multicultural Community Centre is partnering with International City Church and invites the community to this free event in which families and children will enjoy a variety of fun activities, delicious food and find amazing crafts and gifts at our night market.
-We hope to share the Christmas in diversity and multiculturalism.
+To celebrate the true spirit and meaning of Christmas, Multicultural Community Centre partners with International City Church and invites the community to this free event at Diverciti Centre in Newmarket.
+Families and children enjoy a live Christmas Show, variety of fun activities, delicious food, and shop for amazing crafts and gifts at our night market.
+We hope to share the joy and peace of Christmas with our diverse and multicultural community.

 Please visit us on Facebook at: https://www.facebook.com/TechnicolourChristmas/

 Chinese New Year or “Spring Festival” 春節 is the most important celebration in the traditional Chinese calendar.
-We welcome 2017 CNY with full of red and gold, delicious Asian cuisine, crafts, live cooking show, lion dance and other spectacular activities!
+We welcome the new year with colours of red and gold, delicious Asian cuisine, crafts, live performances, lion dance and other spectacular activities!

 Please visit us on Facebook at: https://www.facebook.com/technicolourchineseNY/

-MCC helps Settlement Services Program (SSP) clients (eligible migrants and humanitarian entrants) to settle and integrate in Australian society.
+MCC helps Settlement Engagement and Transition Support Program (SETS) clients (eligible migrants and humanitarian entrants) to settle and integrate in Australian society.
 The organization also provides a range of services to benefit SSP clients including the following services:

 - LIFE SKILLS development through CASEWORK and REFERRALS.
 It includes areas such as Housing and Tenancy, Centrelink, Utilities, Health and others by referral to appropriate Agencies and Organizations